Warren County Wrongful Death Lawyers

 Proving negligence is just the first step.
 An experienced Warren County wrongful death lawyer will fight for your rights in the settlement offer.
 From our McMinnville office, Galligan & Newman serves clients into Upper Cumberland.
 Call us at (931) 473-8405 or contact us onlinetoday.

-How Do Damages Work in a Wrongful Death Lawsuit?
+Understanding Damages in a Wrongful Death Lawsuit

 Tennessee determines damages on two different levels.
 The first is what’s called a survivor’s claim.
 This is where the court determines the damages that the deceased might have been able to claim in a standard personal injury lawsuit had they lived.